Convert LLP

 Limited Company

 Upgrade your LLP to a Private Limited Company — attract investors, issue ESOPs, raise equity funding, and access a wider corporate governance framework.
-CA/CS-managed end-to-end conversion under Section 366 of the Companies Act, 2013 — name reservation, URC-1, INC-32/SPICe+, MOA, AOA, and complete post-conversion transition.
+CA/CS-managed end-to-end conversion under Section 366 of the Companies Act, 2013 — name reservation, URC-1, SPICe+, MOA, AOA, and complete post-conversion transition.

 6 Key Reasons LLPs Convert to Private Limited